Hartman throws 3 TD passes as No. 9 Notre Dame preps for showdown with 41-17 win against C Michigan

 Hartman now has 123 career touchdown passes.
 He passed Aaron Murray of Georgia and Ty Detmer of BYU and is tied with Oklahoma’s Landry Jones at No. 7 all-time.

-Hartman finished with 330 yards passing and powered into the end zone from the 1 in the third quarter.
+Hartman finished with 330 yards passing and powered into the end zone from the 1 in the third quarter for another score.

+“I still don’t know if we’ve seen the full potential of this team, right?
+And that’s my challenge,” Notre Dame head coach Marcus Freeman said.
+“My challenge is we got to get better each week.

 Audric Estime rushed for 176 yards on 20 carries and scored a touchdown for the Irish, who outscored Central Michigan 20-3 after leading 21-14 at halftime.